Instructional Assistant Professor

-- “Ramcharitmanas as World Literature.”
+- “Babri Mosque, Bollywood, and Gender in Tulsidasa’s Ramcharitmanas.”
 The Wiley-Blackwell Companion to World Literature, Vol 2.
 Ed.
 Ken Seigneurie.
-Forthcoming in 2018.
+Forthcoming in 2019.

 - “World Literature and the Case of Joyce, Borges, and Rao.”
 The Cambridge Companion to Comparative Literature and Comparative Cultural Studies.
 Ed.
 Steven Tötösy de Zepetnek and Tutun Mukherjee.
 Cambridge University Press, 2013, 382-396.
 (Reprint).

 - “Rabindranath Tagore’s Comparative World Literature.”
 The Routledge Companion to World Literature.
 Theo D’haen, David Damrosch, and Djelal Kadir.
 New York: Routledge Companions Series, 2012.
 41-48.

 - “How to do World Poetry as a Comparatist?” under peer-review at Comparative Literature Studies.

 - “Anglophone World Literature: Translation, Vernacular, and Literature in South Asia” for PMLA.

 - “Literary Theory and World Literature” for The Comparatist.

 - New Faculty Research Grant, University of Houston, February-August 2017.

 - Project Completion Grant, University of Houston, February-August 2017.